cisco-ie/telemetry/README.md

 file and the case data file which will reflect the events, time of the events and the device(s) where event triggers are initiated.

-You will aslo find ground truth that reflect the topology, all connections cdp neighbors) and device types.
+You will aslo find ground truth that reflect the topology, all connections, cdp neighbors, and device types.

-telemetry_topology_maps.pdf provides you:
+ground_truth_docs/telemetry_topology_maps.pdf provides you:

-    slide 1 logical topology map with links colored based on the numbe of ECMP links and speed

-    slide 2 actual connected topology
+    slide 1 logical topology map with links colored based on the numbe of ECMP links and speed slide 2 actual connected topology
     slide 3 device types in position

-CDP_ground_truth_v1.pdf file shows all device connections for the network under test
+ground_truth_docs/CDP_ground_truth.pdf file shows all device connections for the network under test